 Tanya is the Co-Founder of Restore One Charity.
 Restore One works in rural Cambodia with people in poverty stricken villages.
-18 months ago they opened their first primary school and have 250 children attending.
-In 2016, the goal is to open a high school!
+A few years back they opened their first primary school and have 250 children attending.
+In 2016, they opened a high school and Michelle and her family visited to donate the desks for the school!
 Tanya’s job is to assist in projects, manage volunteer trips and marketing.

 What kind of presenting do you do at work?

 I present to people in Australia about the charity and the benefits of donating.

 Michelle and I met when I came to pick up toothbrushes for one of our hygiene programs.
 Michelle had been gifted thousands of toothbrushes and she offered some of them to me, to take the people in Cambodia.
 When I met Michelle at her home, she asked me if I would like to do one of her classes to help convince people to support our brilliant organisation.
 I thought – “what do I have to lose?”
 (Except some nervousness!)

 How did Michelle’s teaching change your attitude to presenting in business?